 You can also generate a report for Groups containing guest users and schedule an automatic delivery to any email address you specify.

 On top of that, you can use the Externally Shared Content report to see what exactly is shared with guest users down to the list item level.
-By clicking on any of the users in the report, you can drill down into other reports to get an insight into their permissions from a different angle.
+By clicking on any of the users in the report, you can get an insight into their permissions from a different angle.

 Office 365 Groups Activity and Adoption

-If you have self-service turned on in your organization, Office 365 Groups get created automatically by creating other Office 365 workloads like a new SharePoint site collection or a new team in Microsoft Teams.
-Having said that, there’s a pretty good chance that the owner of a self-provisioned group never wanted to create it nor had any need for it.
+If you have self-service turned on in your organization, Office 365 Groups get created automatically with a new SharePoint site or a new team in Microsoft Teams.
+Having said that, there’s a good chance that the owner of a self-provisioned group doesn’t even know it’s there.

 With the Office 365 Groups explorer, you can simply detect which groups are unused in the period of the last 3 months.
 In the screenshot below, you can see the Activity row with colored circles.
 Green circles represent active, while grey ones represent inactive Office 365 Groups.